Creating the best dental logo is far from an exact science. There are many ways to create an impactful, memorable logo that stands out from the crowd.

 You always have the option to add elements to your logo’s message when using it on different mediums, as long as they match the logo color and theme.
 Take a look at this Kennewick Dental clinic logo sample:

-It appears on their homepage in two different places, and the logo is consistently the same.
-We just added a tagline “Tailor Made Smiles is now” to educate the site visitors of the new practice name.
+It appears on their homepage in two places, and the logo is consistent.
+When we created this for them, we added a tagline, “Tailor Made Smiles is now,” to educate the site visitors of the new practice name.

 13. It’s Relevant